 Indexes we participate in

-In 2020, Raízen avoided about 3.5 million tons of CO2 emissions by producing ethanol, which is equivalent to approximately 650 thousandfewer conventional cars in circulation.
+In 2020 at Raízen, 3.5 million tons of CO2 emissions were avoided by energy production from renewable sources, such as ethanol, which is equivalent to approximately 650 thousand fewer conventional cars in circulation.
 In 2021, with the acquisition of Biosev, we may potentially avoid the emissions of 5.2 million tons of CO2 , which is equivalent to approximately 1 million fewer conventional cars in circulation.

 With the increase in Rumo’s capacity and efficiency, the emissions of more than 2.7 million tons of CO2 have been avoided since 2016, which is equivalent to approximately 500 thousand fewer conventional vehicles in circulation.